-- 6. Other multi-county appeal scenarios.
+- 5. Any county could participate.
+While the bill's impetus stems from those counties without appointed assessment appeals boards, any county, including those that currently appoint assessment appeals boards, could partner with another county to create a multi-county board. - 6.
+The bill's language requires that the multi-county board rule on all appeals from each participating county.
+The bill uses the phrase "to equalize the valuation of taxable property within each participating county."
+(RTC Section 1752(a)) For example, two neighboring counties would run one "pooled" board to hear all appeals from both counties.
+Additionally, the bill expressly prohibits participating counties from operating their own board during the period the multi-county board exists.
+(RTC Section 1752(b)) - 7.
+Other multi-county appeal scenarios.
 Previously, interest in other ad hoc joint appeals boards has been expressed.
 For example, in 1992, as noted previously, legislation was introduced to allow select appeals on an identical issue to be consolidated and sent to a multi-county board.
 In recent years, a desire to have one appeal for certificated aircraft assessments made under the "lead county" provisions has been expressed; however, these provisions recently sunset and legislation on a single appeal at the county level was never introduced.
-Given that this bill appears to encompass all appeals for each participating county, it appears future legislation would be necessary to pursue multi-county boards that are more targeted. - 7.
+Given that this bill appears to encompass all appeals for each participating county, it appears future legislation would be necessary to pursue multi-county boards that are more targeted. - 8.
 Appeals hearing location.
 The bill is silent with respect to meeting locations.
-Some taxpayers may need to travel to a less convenient location in another county for their appeal. - 8.
-This bill freezes training and eligibility requirements to those in current law.
-The bill keys eligibility and training requirements for multi-county members to these same requirements for single-county members as of January 1, 2017.
-This text requires a technical amendment to restate as a plural (see suggested edit below) and if eligibility and training requirements for single-county boards change, the rationale for holding multi-county board members to different standards and requirements is unclear.
+Some taxpayers may need to travel to a less convenient location in another county for their appeal. - This bill freezes training and eligibility requirements to those in current law.
+The bill keys eligibility and training requirements for multi-county members to these same requirements for single-county members as of January 1, 2017. - 10.
+Board of Supervisors sitting as appeals board.
+On occasion, a conflict of interest charge is alleged against the board of supervisors sitting as the county board of equalization.
+The allegation is that the board of supervisors is inherently biased in deciding assessment appeals because the county benefits financially when the assessor wins.
+If counties that use their board of supervisors as the county board of equalization participated in joint boards comprised of members who do not sit on the board of supervisors, that criticism could be abated. - 11.
+Practical and cost-effective.
+Given the constitutional authorization, the challenges faced by small or rural counties, and the inherent efficiency that joint-boards would offer, legislation to allow joint boards would give counties more practical options. - 12.
+BOE regulations.
+Any regulation that this bill requires the BOE to enact or amend will take more than one year to become operative under current Administrative Procedure Act guidelines.